grace-notes/grace-notes-lessons/books/Jude.md

 The Greek term _evpi,gnwsij_ establishes the fact that the human spirit can process and remember spiritual information.
 The term is “used in the N.T. of the knowledge of things ethical and divine.”[^26] The following passages teach this principle: Philippians 1:9, Colossians 3:10, Romans 10:2, Romans 3:20, Ephesians 1:17, 4:13, II Peter 1:2,8, 2:20.

-bq.
-“I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit (human spirit) of wisdom and revelation, so that you may know him better.”
+> “I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit (human spirit) of wisdom and revelation, so that you may know him better.”

 The spiritual growth and maturity of the believer is determined by the amount of spiritual information stored in the human spirit, Job 32:8, Romans 8:16.
 Job 32:8 says, “But it is the spirit in a man, the breath of the Almighty, that gives him understanding.”